 Poetry may be the most flexible, the most ancient, the most playful, and the most challenging of genres.
 KR’s poetry workshops meet intensively every day to create and share new work.
 Writers share openly and grow together.
 The goal of the workshop is not merely to hone skills and discover new strategies.
 Writers create a momentum and an inspiration that will carry them forward in the writing long after leaving Kenyon.
 The small communities of friends and colleagues that are forged in the workshops remain in touch, sharing, critiquing, inspiring, for months and years to come.

 How does it work?
 Participants are challenged to write a poem a day!
 In each class, they explore the fine art of reading poetry as well as writing it.
 Together, participants and gifted instructors consider poetry’s forms, shapes, and methods; and they experiment with a wide variety of subject matter and materials.

 Each class is limited to 10 participants.
-Rolling admission.
+Rolling admission (application site opens in January 2015).
 The application consists of the online application form, a resume, and a writing sample.
 The writing sample should be three or four poems.
-Based on your application, you will be assigned one of the following instructors: David Baker, Linda Gregerson, Carl Phillips, Stanley Plumly
+Based on your application, you will be assigned one of the following instructors: David Baker (returning participants only), Linda Gregerson, Carl Phillips, Stanley Plumly